-Our customers range from startups to large, distributed enterprises.
-We offer customers a secure, turnkey solution which can be deployed easily through our proprietary integrated cloud services, spans the breadth of communications and collaboration needs and is provided reliably and at an affordable cost.
-This allows customers to focus on their business instead of trying to manage the complexities of deploying UCC platforms and integrating these platforms with other applications that have already been outsourced to the cloud, such as ERP, CRM and/or HCM.
+Our customers range from small businesses to large, multinational enterprises.
+Our turnkey solution spans the breadth of communications and collaboration needs, is provided with 99.997% availability at an affordable cost and is quick and easy to deploy through our patent-pending deployment methodology.
+This allows customers to focus on their business instead of trying to manage the complexities of disparate Unified Communications & Collaboration (UCC) platforms and the integration of these platforms with other cloud-based business applications, such as enterprise resource planning or ERP, CRM and/or human capital management or HCM.